ldv1/bbvi_spike_and_slab/README.md

 In short: We use [black-box variational inference](https://arxiv.org/abs/1401.0118) to find an approximation to the posterior over all parameters using optimization.
-The slab and slab prior introduces continuous and discrete random variables.
+The spike and slab prior introduces continuous and discrete random variables.
-To sample from the posterior, we use the
-[Gumbel-Max trick](https://arxiv.org/abs/1611.01144) for the discrete varibles and
+To sample from the approximate posterior, we use the [Gumbel-Max trick](https://arxiv.org/abs/1611.01144) for the discrete varibles and the
 [reparameterization trick](https://arxiv.org/abs/1312.6114) for the continuous variables.

 ## Results